denegrij/CUR/CT-CUR.md

   'transient_lastDdlTime'='1597156500')
   ````

-Then I can insert rows into that table whenever I create a new AWS Account in my AWS Organization (or remove when I deleted):
+If I create one or two AWS Accounts a year in our AWS environment, then I could insert rows into that table whenever I create a new AWS Account in my AWS Organization (or remove when I deleted):

 ```sql
 INSERT INTO account_name
 VALUES ('Any_Oter_Account','123456789123')
 ````

-You might be asking... how that could scale?... well... not really.
+However, you might be asking... how that could scale?... well... it doesn't really.
 Remember we talked about *event driven* architectures?
 Well, AWS Control Tower has what we call [Lifecycle Events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html "Lifecycle Events").

+A lifecycle event's purpose is to mark the completion of certain AWS Control Tower actions that change the state of resources.
+Lifecycle events apply to resources that AWS Control Tower creates or manages, such as organizational units (OUs), accounts, and guardrails.

-So, if we take a closer look, we can find an event called [CreateManagedAccount](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html#create-managed-account "CreateManagedAccount") which, as its name points out is an event that gets generated every time AWS Control Tower successfully completed an action to create and provision a new account using account factory.
+So, looking at the events related to AWS accounts, we can find [CreateManagedAccount](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html#create-managed-account "CreateManagedAccount") which, as its name suggests is an event that gets generated every time AWS Control Tower successfully completed an action to create and provision a new account using account factory.

 That's great! so now, we can update our Amazon Athena *account_name* table with the newly created account.
 But how?
 You could trigger an AWS Lambda function to *append* a line in the file that contains your accounts and voilá!
+As Amazon Athena queries directly to Amazon S3, every time I query that table I will get the latest info.

-[Here](https://controltower.aws-management.tools/automation/lifecycle/) you can find more examples of using AWS Control Tower Lifecycle events to trigger other actions.
+> [In this workshop](https://controltower.aws-management.tools/automation/lifecycle/) you can find more examples of using AWS Control Tower Lifecycle events to trigger other actions.

-An AWS Lambda function example to append the newly created AWS Account info to the Amazon S3 file could be (still needs the newly created account number and name as parameters):
+An AWS Lambda function example to append the newly created AWS account info to the Amazon S3 file could be (still needs the newly created account number and name as parameters):

 ```python